 - The readme.txt file should follow WordPress.org’s readme file syntax, as the information you include here will be displayed on your plugin’s page on WordPress.org.

-Let’s briefly discuss the WordPress plugin readme file syntax so you can customize it for your plugin.
+Let’s briefly discuss the WordPress plugin readme file syntax so you can customize even for a simple plugin.

-- The first line of the readme file should be your plugin’s name, which will be displayed as the plugin’s title in the WordPress.org plugin directory.
+- The first line of the readme file should be your plugin name, which will be displayed as the plugin’s title in the WordPress.org plugin directory.

 - The next line is Contributors, which lists the user IDs responsible for managing your plugin on WordPress.org.
-If you don’t have a WordPress.org user account, you can create a free one to obtain your user ID.
+If you don’t have an existing user account, you can create a free one to obtain your user ID.

-- ‘Requires at least’ and ‘Tested up to’ indicate the WordPress versions your plugin is compatible with, while ‘Stable tag’ refers to your plugin’s version.
+- ‘Requires at least’ and ‘Tested up to’ indicate the WordPress versions your existing plugins are compatible with, while ‘Stable tag’ refers to your plugin’s version.

 - You can keep the ‘License’ fields as GPL and retain the same URL.